FFY00/ffy00.github.io/content/blog/03-state-of-things-2024-04.rst

 Over the past couple years, I have started to become more and more inactive in the open source projects I am involved.
-This has been in most part due to my metal health, and is something I am still trying navigate, so the future is still up in the air.
+This has been in most part due to my mental health, and is something I am still trying navigate, so the future is still up in the air.

 I wanted to write this post to help clarify where I am with regards to my